lliuti/bossabox-challenge/README.md

 yarn
 ```

-There is also a '.env.example' file at the root folder.
+There is also a *'.env.example'* file at the root folder.
 In order to run the app, rename it to '.env'.
-Also make sure to pass the correct information.
+Also **make sure to pass the correct information**.

 ### How to run it